MaskSAM: Towards Auto-prompt SAM with Mask Classification for Volumetric Medical Image Segmentation: Conclusion

 \section{Conclusion}

-In this paper, we propose a mask classification prompt-free SAM adaptation framework for medical image segmentation, named MaskSAM, which adapts pre-trained SAM models worked on from 2D natural images to 3D medical images without any prompts provided.
-By designing a prompt generator combined with the image encoder in SAM to generate a set of auxiliary classifier tokens, auxiliary binary masks, and auxiliary bounding boxes.
-Each pair of auxiliary mask and box prompts, which can solve the requirements of extra prompts, is associated with class label predictions by the sum of the auxiliary classifier token and the learnable global classifier tokens in the mask decoder of SAM to solve the predictions of semantic labels.
-By inserting one of our redesigned 3D depth-convolution adapter~(DConvAdapter) for image embeddings and 3D depth-MLP adapter~(DMLPAdapter) for prompt embeddings into each transformer block in the image encoder and mask decoder, our model enables pre-trained 2D SAM models to extract 3D information and adapt to 3D medical images.
-Our method achieves state-of-the-art performance on AMOS2022~\cite{ji2022amos}, 90.52\% Dice, which improved by 2.7\% compared to nnUNet.
-Meanwhile, our method surpasses nnUNet by 1.7\% on ACDC~\cite{bernard2018deep} and 1.0\% on Synapse~\cite{landman2015miccai} datasets.
+In this paper, we propose a mask classification prompt-free SAM adaptation framework for medical image segmentation, named MaskSAM.
+By designing a prompt generator combined with the image encoder in SAM to generate a set of auxiliary classifier tokens, binary masks, and bounding boxes to solve the inability to infer semantic labels and its reliance on providing extra prompts.
+By inserting one of our redesigned 3D depth-convolution adapter~(DConvAdapter) for image embeddings and 3D depth-MLP adapter~(DMLPAdapter) for prompt embeddings into each transformer block in SAM for efficient fine-tuning, our model enables pre-trained 2D SAM models to extract 3D information and adapt to 3D medical images.
+Our method achieves state-of-the-art performance on AMOS2022~\cite{ji2022amos}, ACDC~\cite{bernard2018deep}, and Synapse~\cite{landman2015miccai} datasets with 90.52\%, 93.39\%, and 87.23\% Dice, which improved by 2.7\%, 1.7\%, and 1.0\% compared to nnUNet, respectively.